slin96/master-thesis/README.md

 **Baseline**
 - system that receives and stores all instances of individual models

-**Possible Approach**
+    - not to complicated but still relevant e.g. well known/established NN architecture

+**Approach**
+- question to answer: How much can we do better than the baseline system
+- evaluate different directions, in what setting does it make sense to use what approach
+- focus: how can make the approach "bullet proof", meaning every model is recoverable at any time
+- example approaches:
-- local instances could send gradient updates
+    - local instances could send gradient updates (how to compress parameters?)
-- or just pipeline descriptions and raw data, if this is more efficient and deterministically computable
+    - just send pipeline descriptions and raw data (if this is more efficient and deterministically computable)

 **References**
 - [related work](./related-work)